How to Book

 - Whilst all reasonable effort will be made to ensure the safety of course members' work whilst on Brunel premises, all work left in the studios is the course members' own responsibility.

 - All finished work should be collected within two months.
 Uncollected work will be deemed to be the property of Brunel University, and may be destroyed.

 - Personal data from this booking forms will be stored in electronic form for use by Brunel University Brunel Arts only.

 Special fee provisions are made for Brunel students wishing to attend specialist courses.
 Apply to the Brunel Arts office for details

 Health & Safety

-Brunel University has a compehensive range of Health and Safety Policies which cover students, staff and visitors to the campus.
-As part of the University's General Policy on Health and Safety Section 1.4, the e are in particular committed to:
+Brunel University London has a comprehensive range of Health and Safety Policies which cover students, staff and visitors to the campus.
+As part of the University's General Policy on Health and Safety Section 1.4, we are in particular committed to:

 - including health and safety in the education and training we provide;

 - providing safe and healthy systems of work; plant and equipment; premises, access and egress;